kiranraj5225/Dataverse-API/README.md

 You don't require a fancy library to connect with Microsoft Dataverse.
 You can use this program to generate custom report or deploy the program in gitlab/jenkins to automate the tasks.

-How to create service principle [!TIP] [https://d365demystified.com/2022/08/09/authenticate-dataverse-connector-using-service-principal-in-a-power-automate-flow/](url)?.
+How to create service principle [!TIP]?.
         [^1] You need to create the service principle with App Registration in Azure AD.
         [^2] Add the required Dynamics CRM API - User Impersonation persmission.
         [^3] Grant admin consent